 1. The Sizzix Big Shot cuts materials up to 6″ wide like the AccuQuilt Go!
 Me.

-2. The Sizzix Big Shot Plus cuts up to 9″ in width, a big deal if you want to cut 8 1/2″ x 11″ papers.
+2. The Sizzix Big Shot Plus cuts up to 9″ in width, which is a big deal if you want to cut 8 1/2″ x 11″ papers.
 (Compare this to the AccuQuilt Go!, which has the 10″ cutting width.)
 The Big Shot Plus has an electric and manual version.

 3. The Sizzix Big Shot Pro is a more commercial or industrial fabric cutting machine with a 13″ opening.